gaurav34-dev/project_daa_1/README.md

 >The approach works with photos directly and does not require 3D data.

-Consult the original work at https://people.eecs.berkeley.edu/efros/research/quilting.html for further information.

-We'll use Python and NumPy to implement the paper in this repository.
+We'll use Python and NumPy to implement texture synthesis in this repository.

 ## Texture Synthesis